misiektoja/instagram_monitor/docs/quick-start.md

 <a id="new-here-run-the-setup-wizard"></a>
 ## New here?
 Run the setup wizard

 First complete one method on the [Installation](installation.md) page.
-The fastest way to configure that installation is the interactive setup wizard.
-It asks who to monitor, whether to use a login session, which interface to start and whether to enable alerts.
-Before saving, you can review the summary and edit one section without losing the other answers.
-It then writes a ready-to-run configuration while private values stay in `.env`.
+Then use the interactive setup wizard.
+It asks which Instagram accounts to monitor, whether to use a saved login, which interface to start and which alerts to enable.
+You can review and change your answers before saving.
+Regular settings go in `instagram_monitor.conf`.
+Private values such as passwords and webhook URLs go in `.env`.

-For local installs the wizard can also run the doctor check and start monitoring immediately.
-In a container it prints the exact follow-up commands for the detected Docker or Docker Compose path.
+For a local install, the wizard can check the setup and start monitoring immediately.
+In a container, it prints the next Docker or Docker Compose commands to run.

-Before running the Docker Compose setup command on Linux, export `INSTAGRAM_MONITOR_UID="$(id -u)"` and `INSTAGRAM_MONITOR_GID="$(id -g)"` as shown under [Install with Docker Compose](installation.md#docker-compose).
+Before using Docker Compose on Linux, run the two `export` commands under [Install with Docker Compose](installation.md#docker-compose).
+They pass your numeric user and group IDs to the container so files created in the current directory belong to you.
+Docker Desktop users on macOS or Windows can skip this step.

 Use the command that matches how you run the tool: